Hormone therapy and menopause

 Treatments for menopause symptoms

 Many women experience symptoms during menopause.
-Fortunately, there are things you can do.
-Various treatments are available, depending on your personal preferences and medical history.
-If you have several symptoms, a combination of treatments is often the best approach.
-Below are the options and how they compare:
+Fortunately, there are ways to manage them.
+A variety of treatments are available, depending on your preferences and medical history.
+For multiple symptoms, a combination of treatments is often the most effective approach.
+If hormone therapy is not suitable or not your preferred choice, the following options can offer additional support.

 Effectiveness